-Regardless of whether it is decided to uncover the canine tooth and align it, or extract it, you will be seen by the Oral Surgery team.
-They will meet with you so that you can discuss with them how your surgical treatment will be done.
+Regardless of whether it is decided to uncover the canine tooth and align it or extract it, you will be seen by the Oral Surgery team.
+They will meet with you to discuss how your surgical treatment will be done with them.

-You will have the opportunity to discuss with the surgical team your preference of going to sleep or being awake for uncovering the canine tooth or having it extracted.
-The decision will depend on how anxious you are about the procedure, the level of difficulty of the surgery and whether you need any other treatment carried out at the same time, such as extraction of other teeth.
-Generally, for removing impacted teeth you would be put to sleep, but it depends on how difficult the surgeon assesses the removal of the teeth would be.
+You will have the opportunity to discuss your preference of going to sleep or being awake for uncovering the canine tooth or having it extracted with the surgical team.
+The decision will depend on how anxious you are about the procedure, the level of difficulty of the surgery and whether you need any other treatment carried out simultaneously, such as extraction of other teeth.
+Generally, for removing impacted teeth, you would be put to sleep, but it depends on how difficult the surgeon assesses the teeth’ removal.

-If the impacted tooth is to be aligned orthodontically and it is very close to the gum, the surgical team may just remove the skin overlying the tooth.
-If the tooth is deeper the surgeon would normally glue a gold chain onto the tooth.
-Once the gold chain has been stuck onto the tooth the overlying gum is then stitched back over and the gold chain will be secured to the outside gum with a black stitch.
+If the impacted tooth is to be aligned orthodontically and very close to the gum, the surgical team may just remove the skin overlying the tooth.
+If the tooth is deeper, the surgeon would normally glue a gold chain onto the tooth.
+Once the gold chain has been stuck onto the tooth, the overlying gum is stitched back over, and the gold chain will be secured to the outside gum with a black stitch.
 Your Orthodontist will remove this stitch 1-2 weeks after the operation.
-If the stitch drops out, resulting in the gold chain “dropping down,” it is not a problem and we will still see you at your next routine appointment.
+If the stitch drops out, resulting in the gold chain “dropping down,” it is not a problem, and we will still see you at your next routine appointment.

-Even if you are put to sleep for the surgery, immediately after the procedure your mouth will feel numb as a result of the local anaesthetic.
-As it wears off, your mouth is likely to feel tender for a few days and before you leave hospital the staff will give you advice on pain relief.
+Even if you are put to sleep for the surgery, your mouth will feel numb immediately after the procedure due to the local anaesthetic.
+However, as it wears off, your mouth is likely to feel tender for a few days, and before you leave the hospital, the staff will give you advice on pain relief.

-It is important to keep your teeth and gums clean and healthy, especially around where you have had the procedure done.
-You will be advised to rinse your mouth with warm salty water and/or Chlorhexidine mouthwash and brush your teeth well with a small headed soft toothbrush.
+It is important to keep your teeth and gums clean and healthy, especially when you have had the procedure done.
+You will be advised to rinse your mouth with warm saltwater and/or Chlorhexidine mouthwash and brush your teeth well with a small-headed soft toothbrush.
 You may require a couple of days off school or work.

 The risks of canine surgery, whether to remove it or expose it, are very similar: